misch2/eink-portal-calendar/README.md

 [<img height="100" src="screenshots/googlefit_weight.png"> <img height="100" src="screenshots/weather_raining.png"> <img height="100" src="screenshots/weather_mixed.png"> <img height="100" src="screenshots/compare_source_and_output2.png"> <img height="100" src="screenshots/config_epaper.png"> <img height="100" src="screenshots/displays_overview.png"> <img height="100" src="screenshots/compare_source_and_output.png">](screenshots/README.md)

+## ⚠️ Important notice!

+If you are interested in building this, please **consider using the [ZivyObraz](https://zivyobraz.eu/) service instead**.
+It's very reasonably priced (and first year free, IIRC), comes with a precompiled firmware for LaskaKit board and it is incredibly easy to use and set up.

+Getting a copy of my project to work requires some non-trivial knowledge and I would only recommend it to people who like experimenting and who are willing to take this project as an inspiration for their own work.
+I *can't guarantee* that any of READMEs is up to date and that there are not hidden obstacles in getting the client or server part running.
+This repository contains almost all the source files for my calendars, but there are configuration files specific for my environment (e.g. WiFi password, server IP addresses etc.) and while I tried to put an equivalent of these filed to the "examples" folder, I can't guarantee it's directly usable without any modifications.

 ## Summary

 Inspired by https://github.com/wuspy/portal_calendar.
 Hardware is mostly the same but the software is different.